-We are on a mission to build a thriving cooking community for everyone.
+We are on a mission to make cooking more joyful.

 Whisk is the ultimate cooking app for recipe saving, meal planning, grocery shopping, and recipe sharing.
 With Whisk, you can save, plan, shop, and cook the recipes you love, while also discovering new recipes through Whisk Communities.